 Children over one year old

-At the age of 1 to 3 years, WHO experts recommend monitoring the parameters of height and weight of children on a quarterly basis, from 3 to 7 years - every six months, and from 7 to 10 years - annually.
-By the age of 10, with the parameters of boys less than 131.4 centimeters and less than 26.7 kilograms, doctors conclude that the child is insufficiently tall, and with parameters of height above 144.2 centimeters and a weight of more than 37 kilograms, that the norms of physical development are exceeded (Table 2).
-In girls, insufficient physical development at the age of ten is recorded at parameters less than 132.2 centimeters and 27.1 kilograms, and excessive - at 145 centimeters and 38.2 kilograms of height and weight, respectively (Table 3).
+At the age of 1 to 3 years, WHO experts recommend monitoring the height and weight parameters of children on a quarterly basis, from 3 to 7 years - every six months, and from 7 to 10 years - annually.
+By the age of 10, if a boy’s parameters are less than 131.4 centimeters and less than 26.7 kilograms, doctors conclude that the child’s growth is insufficient, and with height parameters above 144.2 centimeters and a weight of more than 37 kilograms, they conclude that physical development is exceeded (Table 2).
+In girls, insufficient physical development at the age of ten is recorded at parameters less than 132.2 centimeters and 27.1 kilograms, and excessive – at 145 centimeters and 38.2 kilograms of height and weight, respectively (Table 3).

-Gender norms for weight and height up to 10 years for boys
+Gender standards for weight and height up to 10 years for boys

 Age Boy's height, centimeters Boy's weight, kilograms